 "There's every indication this will follow the same path," Kemp said.
 "There's nothing to indicate at this time that the hoops will not be put back up once people are comfortable and satisfied the area has been returned back to a normal safe environment."

-The Greenbelt Police Department is offering a reward of up to $1,000 for information leading to the arrest and indictment of the two people who police say were allegedly involved in the gunfight.
+The Greenbelt Police Department is offering for information leading to the arrest and indictment of the two people who police say were allegedly involved in the gunfight.
 Attached is the reward flier with a picture of one of the suspects.

 Greenbelt's Assistant Director of Recreation Joseph McNeal said the city had issued a permit to the Boys and Girls Club for field use during that time.
 He didn't know how many children were actually on the field when the gunfight broke out or whether practice had begun.